jacopotagliabue/jacopotagliabue.github.io/index.md

 My recent research is in (mostly) applied and (sometimes) theoretical topics at the intersection of language, learning and retrieval.

-I am co-organizer of SIGIR eCom, committee member for several NLP events (ECONLP, ECNLP, EMNLP Industry) and my work has been presented in venues such as [NAACL](https://aclanthology.org/2021.naacl-main.348/), [WWW](https://arxiv.org/abs/2111.09963), [RecSys](https://dl.acm.org/doi/10.1145/3383313.3411477): our collaboration with Federico Bianchi on [cognitively-inspired query embeddings](https://aclanthology.org/2021.naacl-industry.20/) won the Best Paper Award at NAACL 21 (selected papers [below](#appendix)).
+I am co-organizer of SIGIR eCom, committee member for several NLP events (ECONLP, ECNLP, EMNLP Industry) and my work has been presented in venues such as [NAACL](https://aclanthology.org/2021.naacl-main.348/), [WWW](https://arxiv.org/abs/2111.09963), [RecSys](https://dl.acm.org/doi/10.1145/3383313.3411477): our collaboration with Federico Bianchi on [cognitively-inspired query embeddings](https://aclanthology.org/2021.naacl-industry.20/) won the Best Paper Award at NAACL 21.

 As a true [SFI alumnus](https://www.santafe.edu/engage/learn/alumni/jacopo-tagliabue), I am an old-fashioned generalist, and I gave small contributions as papers, projects or reviews to a bunch of topics outside of "traditional A.I.": computational social sciences, [agent-based models](https://appliednetsci.springeropen.com/articles/10.1007/s41109-017-0029-0), urban studies, [philosophy of mind](https://link.springer.com/article/10.1007/s11023-013-9332-4).